What type of cage does my rabbit require?

 In addition to food and water bowls and a litter box, rabbits need toys.
 Rabbits are playful and clever and could become bored if they are not provided with some mental stimulation.
 Rabbits like to dig and to chew.
 Cardboard boxes, paper tubes, paper bags, and hard plastic baby toys can make entertaining toys for rabbits.
-Offering your rabbit chew toys may prevent your him from chewing inappropriate or valuable objects.
+Offering your rabbit chew toys may prevent them from chewing inappropriate or valuable objects.
 Wooden sticks or blocks make good chew toys and are very inexpensive.
-Cherry wood should be avoided, as it is toxic, and fresh pine branches emit a lot of sticky sap that could stick to the rabbit's fur and make a mess.
+Avoid cherry wood though, as it is toxic, and fresh pine branches emit a lot of sticky sap that could stick to the rabbit's fur and make a mess.
 There are commercially available wood items, such as wooden blocks and apple wood sticks, that are safe for your pet to chew on.

 Can my rabbit roam around in the house?

 Rabbits should never be allowed to run loose in the house unless they are contained in a specially designated rabbit-proof room or under strict supervision.
 They love to chew and can be very destructive to the house and furniture.
 Plus, if allowed to roam unsupervised, they can become injured by chewing on exposed wires, electrical cords, carpet, or poisonous houseplants.
 The use of an “X Pen” or playpen is highly recommended.
 This allows your rabbit(s) time to stretch and move around outside the cage without the freedom to chew on furniture or wires.